L0S3rC0D3r/Nand2Tetris/README.md

 (3)

 Literally, hands down to the the most important function of all boolean functions: Multiplexing.
-It involves data, and can be intertwined for desition making in programming:
+It involves data, and can be intertwined for decision making in programming:
 ```
    Mux16(a=x, b=false, sel=zx, out=zxOut);        // (1) if (zx == 1) set x = 0        // 16-bit constant